fujidaiti/smooth_sheets/docs/migration-guide-0.8.x.md

 ### New way to control the bouncing behavior of a sheet

-[BouncingSheetBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/BouncingSheetBehavior-class.html) was added as the new way to control the stretching behavior of a sheet.
+[BouncingSheetBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/BouncingSheetBehavior-class.html) was added as the new way to control the bouncing behavior of a sheet.
 It replaces `StretchingSheetPhysics.stretchingRange` property, which has been removed.

 **BEFORE:**